 It took me awhile to figure it out, but it was I that should be writing more instead of talking about writing.
 It wasn’t my job to push others to do more.
 I was only responsible for myself and my writing, so with a heavy heart I slowly drifted away from a group of people I once considered my family.
 And I did this because I knew I could only be the writer I was meant to be when I allowed myself the time and space to do so.
 It cost me some friendships, and others I chat with on Facebook every once in awhile.
 But now I know that cutting the cord was the right thing to do, even though it was extremely painful.

-Don’t get me wrong, I love to be social and because of the contacts I made in my writing group and later at writing conventions and workshops, I have quite a few writing friends that are a big part of my life.
+Don’t get me wrong, I love to be social, and because of the contacts I made in my writing group and later at writing conventions and workshops, I have quite a few writing friends that are a big part of my life.
 But I no loner needed every other Saturday afternoon to fraternize with them.
 A lot of my communication changed to emails and Facebook messages and occasional meet-ups that sometimes had nothing to do with writing at all.
-But we still had that connection of being lovers of writing that bounded us together.
+But we still had that connection of being lovers of writing that bonded us together.

 As I began to put more space between myself and my writing group, I started my own online critique group.
 This group a little more on task with a specific goal… giving and getting critiques on current works in progress.
 We read stories from other members and once a month met on Google Hangouts to do roundtable critiques of each story.
 And it was great.
 We all received great feedback on our stories as well as forging supportive writing relationships.

 But after awhile, I got the feeling that something wasn’t quite right once more.
 The meetings became more draining than they have should been and I had difficulty just finding the time to read the stories being critiqued each month.
 My heart just wasn’t into planning and organizing meetings anymore.
 So after two years, I finally disbanded the group.